abalali794/orthopedics-hospital-outpatient-budget-model/README.md

 ![FY2026 Budget vs FY2025 Actual](01_budget_summary.png)

 Operationally, the budget also carries an important warning: the plan requires more OR time than the assumed capacity.
-Total OR hours required (4,923) exceed available OR hours (4,500), implying utilization of 109% and a shortfall of 423 hours per year.
+Total OR hours required (4,923) exceed available OR hours (4,750), implying utilization of 104% and a shortfall of 173 hours per year.
 In other words, the service line is budgeting growth in cases without fully budgeting the operational capacity required to deliver that growth under the current assumptions (case time + turnover).
 This gap is the kind of issue that usually shows up later as overtime, delays, staffing stress, or lost volume—so surfacing it in the budget stage is one of the main reasons this model exists.

 Finally, the procedure-level margin view shows that profitability is concentrated and uneven once costs and facility allocation assumptions are applied.
 Some procedures generate large positive contribution after allocation, while others become meaningfully negative.
-This matters because the OR is constrained: when capacity is tight, “what you fill the room with” becomes a financial decision as much as a scheduling decision.

-## What the Model Includes (and why it matters)
+## What the Model Includes

-The model starts with a traditional budget summary—volumes, revenue, expenses, and margin—then breaks the service line into the pieces that actually drive those totals.

-A procedure margin module calculates net revenue per case and per-procedure contribution margin by explicitly modeling variable cost components such as implants, supplies, and purchased services.
-It then applies facility allocation assumptions to produce a fully loaded margin view.
-This is not meant to be a perfect cost accounting system; it is meant to be a practical way to compare procedures consistently using the same logic, so that discussions about growth, OR block allocation, and cost reduction can be grounded in numbers.

-The capacity module translates the same case volumes into OR minutes, adds turnover time, and converts that into total OR hours required.
-This connects the financial plan to the operational reality: if the OR is already over 100% utilized on paper, then the margin you budgeted may not be achievable without operational improvement or additional capacity.
-The clinic side is also included to show whether physician/APP clinic sessions and visit targets can support the planned volume.

-The break-even module separates variable costs from fixed costs and calculates the revenue level where the service line breaks even.
-This allows the budget to be evaluated as a risk position.
-If volume falls, if payor yield softens, or if supply costs inflate further, the model can show how much downside the budget can tolerate before profitability disappears.

-The productivity module translates volume into output per FTE (cases per surgeon, visits per provider, OR hours per surgeon) and connects staffing to financial productivity (net revenue per surgeon FTE, NOI per surgeon FTE).
-This makes it easier to discuss performance in the same language used by finance and operations leadership.

-The payor mix and yield module treats net-to-gross as a first-class assumption rather than an afterthought.
-It calculates the blended net-to-gross based on mix and payor-specific yield, then uses that to translate gross charges into net revenue.
-This makes it straightforward to run “yield scenarios” and understand how sensitive the service line is to contract performance, denials, and documentation/coding quality.
+This is a driver-based Orthopedics HOPD budget model that connects volume, payor mix (yield, net-to-gross), costs, and capacity to explain the service line’s margin.
+It includes procedure-level margins, OR/clinic capacity requirements, break-even risk, and workforce productivity KPIs.

 ## Findings and Interpretation (FY2026 vs FY2025)